 Don't trench close to a tree trunk for utility lines.
 Since

 most tree roots are in the top 24-inches of the soil, digging a

-utility line trench within the branch tips can effectively remove a
+utility line trench between the trunk and the branch tips will effectively remove a

-large percentage of the tree roots, causing problems with nutrient
+large percentage of the tree's roots, causing problems with water

 Don't plant fast growing trees (Silver Maple, Poplar, Willow,